When is the UK train strike? Dates, times and everything you need to know

 How will the passengers respond?

-Key workers who have to be present at their place of employment – from health service staff and teachers to hospitality employees – would be badly affected.
+Key workers who have to be present at their place of employment – from health service staff and teachers to hospitality employees – will be badly affected.

 What are my rights if my train is cancelled?